12/28/06: My new guitar:

 It's an M-18VME Custom, made by the C. F. Martin custom shop.

-It's not only beautiful, but it has a great tone --
+It's gorgeous and it has a great tone --

 strong projection, very bright highs and a growling bass.